-You may think financial advisors work only for the wealthy, but now people in all sorts of financial situations can get help with their financial planning.
+You may think financial advisors only work for the wealthy, but people in all sorts of financial situations can benefit from help with their financial planning.

-- Step 1: Learn the different kinds of financial advisors
+- Learn about the different kinds of financial advisors

-What, exactly, is a financial advisor?
-This job description includes more duties than you might think.
-Before Googling “financial advisors near me” first make sure you know a bit more about what you’re looking for.
+Just what, exactly, is a financial advisor?
+This job description includes more duties than you might think, so make sure you know a bit more about what you’re looking for.

 Some financial advisors resemble coaches.
 They can help you make basic financial decisions and teach you solid spending, saving, and borrowing habits.

-- Certified Financial Planners.
-CFPs help clients create long-term wealth management plans, taking into account your entire financial life: retirement and investment goals, insurance, taxes, and more.
+Certified financial planners (regulated by the CFP Board) help clients create long-term wealth management plans, taking into account your entire financial life: retirement and investment goals, insurance, taxes, and more.
 They often work with specific types of clients like small businesses.

-- Robo-advisors.
-These digital investment management services use algorithms and data about your financial goals to tailor suggestions about where and how much you should invest.
+Robo-advisors are digital investment management services that use algorithms and data about your financial goals to tailor suggestions about where and how much you should invest.

 Many advisors use a hybrid model which combines some contact with a person in addition to robo-offerings.

-Some experts are still critical of robo-advisors, saying that they don’t have the same level of risk management as a human does.
-If you’re attracted to this low-cost option, they recommend picking a hybrid model — such as Schwab Intelligent Portfolios Premium or Vanguard Personal Advisor Services — to combine the ease and low cost of a robo-advisor, while chatting through risk management with a human.
+Some experts are critical of robo-advisors, alleging that they don’t have the same level of risk management as a human does.
+If you’re attracted to this low-cost option, industry insiders recommend picking a hybrid model — such as Schwab Intelligent Portfolios Premium or Vanguard Personal Advisor Services — to combine the ease and low cost of a robo-advisor, while chatting through risk management with a human.

-Finding the right kind of financial advisor will be easier when you’ve determined exactly why you need financial planning services.
+Finding the right kind of financial advisor is easier after you determine why you need one.

-- Retirement planning: If you’re saving for a house, car, or nice vacation, it can be hard to put aside money for something in the future like retirement.
+If you’re saving for a house, car or nice vacation, it can be hard to put aside money for something in the future like retirement.
 But a financial advisor can ensure you’re maximizing retirement-specific tools like your 401(k) or Roth IRA so you can maintain your lifestyle after you finish working.

-- Tax planning: Many factors play into what you owe Uncle Sam, including what kind of financial products you buy and use.
-A financial advisor won’t help you prepare and file taxes, but the right advisor could help you limit your exposure to taxes as you work toward other financial goals.
+Many factors play into what you owe Uncle Sam, including what kind of financial products you buy and use.
+A financial expert won’t help you prepare and file taxes, but the right advisor could help you limit your exposure to taxes as you work toward other financial goals.

-- Getting insured: There are always new insurance products coming to market.
-Whether you’re choosing home insurance, life insurance, or even annuities a financial advisor can help you find the product that best fits your needs — and point out any holes in your coverage.
+There are always new insurance products coming to market.
+Whether you’re choosing home insurance, life insurance or even annuities, a financial advisor can help you find the product that best fits your needs — and point out any holes in your coverage.

 Identify why you need a financial plan.
 You may need more than one kind, and that’s OK.
-Then you can make sure the financial professionals you’re considering have the skills, knowledge, and experience to help you.
+Then make sure the financial professionals you’re considering have the skills, knowledge and experience to help you.

 - Hourly rate: You could pay an advisor for his or her time like you would an attorney or plumber.